clararajadel/autoencoders/README.md

 ![alt text](https://drive.google.com/file/d/1HJZkZKuLULVpzpOUYm_HkRqcx3lzxXod/view?usp=sharing)

 ## Results
-- Ideally one autoencoder per pixel would result the best reconstruction.
+- Ideally one autoencoder per pixel would result in the best reconstruction.
 However, that would require an untenable training.
-In an AOI of 200 * 350 px, 25 autoencoders performed much better than 8 autoencoders but increasing to 100 autoencoders did not show as much improvement.
+In an AOI of 200 * 350 px, 25 autoencoders (one per pixel) performed much better than 8 autoencoders, but increasing to 100 autoencoders did not show as much improvement.
+- Feature extraction using PCA does not make big improvements in reconstruction.
+It accelerates the process but it also increased noise in the reconstruction error in Strobbler area.
+Link:
+- Hazy training images worsen reconstructions and favour the usefulness of fewer autoencoders.
+Using clean training images is crucial.
+- Data should be scaled (e.g. sklearn.preprocessing.MinMaxScaler).
+Link:
 -

 ## Next steps
+- Cloudy pixels (which are not trained) give high error but in the TCC are well reconstructed.
+See what happens in other spectral bands.
+- Unstable landcovers over time (e.g. seasonal crops) are not well reconstructed.
+Re-cluster over unstable areas to increase the number of autoencoders.
+Clusters to be reclustered in more groups can be selected based in their data distribution (max, min, mean...)
+- Is clustering really helping? a) try random testing without clusters, b) telect training pixels manually.